Crqical/Car-Counter-ML/readme.md

 # Car Counter - Image Labeling Tool

 ## Overview
-A Flask-based web application for labeling traffic camera images to count cars.
-This tool allows users to view images captured from different traffic cameras and label the number of cars visible in each image.
+Machine Learning Model using CNN that counts the number of cars in a picture.
+This machine learning model contained manually gathered data, manually labeled data.

 ## Project Structure
-- `label_server.py` - Main Flask web application server
+- `label_server.py` - Main Flask web application server to label the pictures for training
-- `desk_capture.py` - Desktop screenshot capture script (for local use, captures from screen regions)
+- `desk_capture.py` - Desktop screenshot capture script to gather the pictures from the New York Department of Transportation.
 - `pictures.json` - Metadata file containing information about all captured images
 - `picture/` - Directory containing traffic camera images organized by camera location
 - `labels/` - Directory where labeling data is stored as JSON files
-- `movefiles.py` - Utility script for organizing files
 - `main.ipynb` - Jupyter notebook (legacy)

 ## Camera Locations